-All mirrors are made of shatter-proof glass.
-Care should always be taken to avoid allowing any liquid or substance to contact the edges of the mirror.
+All mirrors are made of shatter-proof glass. .
+For best results, clean mirror with warm water, wipe and dry using a soft, lint free cloth.
+When using common household glass cleaners, never spray directly on the mirror.
+Always apply cleaner directly to a lint free cloth, wipe, and dry immediately.
+Proper care and handling should always be taken to avoid allowing any liquid or substance to contact the edges of the mirror.
 Continuous use of household cleaners can result in edge damage as many contain chemicals such as chlorine, alkali or sulfuric acid, which can be harmful to mirrors.

-Towel Dispensers use rolls of paper towels that are 10" wide.
-(Georgia -Pacific #GP-89460) Soap dispensers use any liquid soap.
+Motion Activated Towel Dispensers use rolls of paper towels that are 10" wide.
+(Georgia - Pacific #GP-89460)

+Soap dispensers use any non-foaming liquid soap.